junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

   ♦ Only eat pork and other meat that has been well cooked.

   ♦ Do not feed scraps of meat or leftovers from butchering to pigs unless the meat has first been cooked.

 # Amebas

-These are not worms, but tiny animalsor parasitesthat can be seen only with a microscope (an instrument that makes things look much bigger).
+These are not worms, but tiny animals or parasites that can be seen only with a microscope (an instrument that makes things look much bigger).

 **How they are transmitted:**

 The stools of infected people contain millions of these tiny parasites.
 Because of poor sanitation, they get into the source of drinking water or into food, and other people become infected.

 **Signs of infection with amebas:**

-Ameba as seen under a microscope.

 Many healthy people have amebas without becoming sick.
 However, amebas are a common cause of severe diarrhea or dysentery (diarrhea with blood) especially in persons already weakened by other sickness or poor nutrition.
 Less commonly, amebas cause painful, dangerous abscesses in the liver.